-- 1. Review policy and procedures for compliance with state laws and rules. - 2.
-Provide necessary training and resources to students and school district staff in matters relating to youth mental health awareness and assistance; emergency procedures, including active shooter training; and school safety and security. - 3.
-Serve as the school district liaison with local public safety agencies and national, state, and community agencies and organizations in matters of school safety and security. - Conduct a school security risk assessment in accordance with s.
+- 1. Review policy and procedures for compliance with state laws and rules. - Provide necessary training and resources to students and school district staff in matters relating to youth mental health awareness and assistance; emergency procedures, including active shooter training; and school safety and security. - 3.
+Serve as the school district liaison with local public safety agencies and national, state, and community agencies and organizations in matters of school safety and security. - 4.
+Conduct a school security risk assessment in accordance with s.
 1006.1493 at each public school using the school security risk assessment tool developed by the Office of Safe Schools. - 5.
 Conduct a tour of each campus once every 3 years with first responders.

 Threat Assessment Teams-the coordination of resources and assessment and intervention with individuals whose behavior may pose a threat to the safety of school staff or students.
+Upon the availability of the behavior threat assessment instrument developed pursuant to s.
+1001.212(12), the threat assessment team shall use the instrument (Sandy Hook Model).